greenbone/docs/src/21.04/container/index.md

     restart ospd-openvas
 ```

-### Port List, Scan Configs, Report Formats are up to date but not visible in UI
+### Port List, Scan Configurations, Report Formats are Up-to-Date but Not Visible on the Web Interface

 If port lists, scan configurations or report formats are missing on the web interface, you may run